kiwiproject/retrying-again/README.md

 ## Exponential Backoff

 Create a `Retryer` that retries forever, waiting after every failed retry in increasing exponential backoff intervals until at most 5 minutes.
-After 5 minutes, retry from then on in 5 minute intervals.
+After 5 minutes, retry from then on in 5-minute intervals.

 ```java
 var retryer = RetryerBuilder.newBuilder()